MicrosoftDocs/memdocs/sccm/core/plan-design/configs/support-for-windows-features-and-networks.md

 -   The operating system setting for BITS client settings must be enabled to support BranchCache.

-**The following client operating systems are supported by Windows BranchCache:**
+**Configuration Manager supports the following client operating systems with Windows BranchCache:**

 |Operating system|Support details|
 |----------------------|---------------------|